Mrrm2/QDS-Hacks-2023/README.md

 # QDS-Hacks-2023

-truck driving simulator to make sure u dont go pedal to the metal
+truck driving simulator to make sure u dont go pedal to the metal and waste gas!